-Columbus Astro Soccer Club mission is to positively impact the development of youth in our community by providing soccer and life -enriching opportunity to youth players of all ages and playing abilities.
+Columbus Astro Soccer Club mission is to positively impact the development of youths in our community by providing soccer and life -enriching opportunity to youth players of all ages and playing abilities.
 Columbus Astro Soccer Club is committed to creating a competitive, supportive, challenging, and fun environment for our players to reach their potential goals through soccer and to help raise the level of soccer in our community, our city, out state, and our nation.
 We accept the responsibility to develop every player to their highest level of skills, athleticism, teamwork, and leadership in soccer.
 We strive to use all of our faculty’s strength, spirit, courage and intelligence to maximize the development of elite youth soccer talent in Ohio.
 Our goal is to be a positive role model for our youth and community thought sport.

 Player’s Rights and Responsibilities